 - The Emergency Management Commissioner (EMC) who is responsible for coordinating the response to major emergencies (including ensuring appropriate control arrangements are in place) and operating effectively during Class 1 and Class 2 e.
 The EMC is also responsible for co-ordinating consequence management and recovery for all major emergencies.

-- The Chief Executive of Emergency Management Victoria is responsible for the day to day management of Emergency Management Victoria, and the coordination of investment planning for large scale strategic projects for the responder agencies including major procurement and communications and information systems
+- The Chief Executive of Emergency Management Victoria who is responsible for the day to day management of Emergency Management Victoria, and the coordination of investment planning for large scale strategic projects for the responder agencies including major procurement and communications and information systems

-*The Emergency Management Act 2013 can be found at www.legislation.vic.gov.au
+Both pieces of legislation can be found at www.legislation.vic.gov.au